-A resistance thermometer is a passive sensor; it requires a measuring current in order to produce a usable signal.
+A resistance thermometer is a passive probe; it requires the passage of a measuring current in order to produce a useful signal.
 This measuring current heats the element and raises its temperature.
 Errors will result unless the additional heat is absorbed.

 NB, the resulting error is inversely proportional to the capacity of the thermometer to dispose of the additional heat; this depends on the thermometer materials, construction and environment.

-The worst case occurs where these is a high resistance in a small body.
-Film RTDs, with little surface area in which to absorb the heat, are one example.
+The worst case occurs when a high-value resistor is in a small body.
+Film RTDs, with little surface area to absorb heat, are a case in point.

 Self-heating also depends on the medium in which the thermometer is immersed.
 The error in still air can be 100 times greater than in moving water.